angular/angular/aio/content/guide/testing.md

 A component interacts with the DOM and with other components.
 The _class-only_ tests can tell you about class behavior.
-They cannot tell you if the component is going to render properly, respond to user input and gestures, or integrate with its parent and and child components.
+They cannot tell you if the component is going to render properly, respond to user input and gestures, or integrate with its parent and child components.

 None of the _class-only_ tests above can answer key questions about how the components actually behave on screen.